Infographic: Top 10 Reasons To Track Your Time - BQE Software

 "Should I send you the link, or did you have more questions?"

 What did you just do?

-For starters, you didn’t turn off your client, by saying, “NO!”
+For starters, you didn't turn off your client by saying"NO!"

 Next, you offered them a solution.

-So let the power-hungry consultants drop their hammers and establish control and their position of power.
-I’d rather quadruple my revenue while building relationships with clients who will then want to be clients for life!
+So let the power-hungry professionals drop their hammers and establish control and their position of power.
+I'd rather quadruple my revenue while building relationships with clients who will then want to be clients for life!
 Not only that, they will rave about me to their friends and colleagues.

 How about you?
 I'd love to read your comments below!